InterfaithCoding/frontend/css.md

 **Properties** indicate the aspects of the element you want to change.
 For example, the colour, the font-size, width, height, border etc. **Values** specify the settings that we want to the chosen properties - in the example above we have set the value of the colour property to blue.

 ####Identifying HTML elements
 We don't have to use the HTML elements as our selectors.
-Instead we can give our HTML elements an *id* or *class* property.
+Instead we can give our HTML elements an *id* or *class* property and use these as our css selectors.

 An **id** is unique and can be assigned to only one HTML element, whereas many HTML elements can all have the same **class** property. **Classes** are useful if there are a group of elements that you want to apply the same styling rules to, for example all elements in the navigation bar of your website.